kaitkj/kaitkj.github.io/_projects/ESP-VoCat.md

 In the end, we didn't settle for form following function, or function following form.
 We found a way where each elevates the other.
 Perhaps that is what good design is all about.

 ## Further Reading
+More on the design, function and full open source documentation on ESP-VoCat: [ESP College - OSHWHUB](https://oshwhub.com/esp-college/echoear)

-More on the dual-microphone development approach behind the beamforming setup is available on Espressif's own dev kits page: [Dual Microphone development on Espressif dev kits](https://www.espressif.com/en/products/devkits/esp-audio-devkits).
+More on the dual-microphone development approach behind the beamforming setup is available on Espressif's own dev kits page: [Dual Microphone development on Espressif dev kits](https://www.espressif.com/en/products/devkits/esp-audio-devkits)